-DO NOT panic if your numerical score is low.
+Do not panic if your numerical score is low.
 The overall grading for the course will, roughly, be on a curve.
 About 30%-35% of the students will be in the A's; about 50% in the B's, and the rest in C's and under.
 These fractions, however, are not written in stone and if the class is doing well in general you should expect a larger fraction of A's.

-6 Contents of the Course
+Contents of the Course

 This is an outline of the topics that I intend to cover and the dates where I intend to do so.
 The list of topics may be revised during the course as I may not be able to cover all the material.
-Test and homework dates, however, are written in stone and will NOT change.
+Test and homework dates will not change.